Taste the Rainbow: Vintage Kitchens of Every Shade

 A bright and colorful kitchen is a powerful thing, having an influence on our moods, emotions, and even on our food cravings.
-Your kitchen is your special place to showcase your personality and tastes, and can be a direct reflection of the energy and environment that exist inside of your home.
+Your kitchen is your special place to showcase your personality and tastes, and can be a direct reflection of the energy and environment that exists inside of your home.

 Not afraid of a cheerful dose of color?
 The 1960’s and 70’s introduced the use of loud and in-your-face orange shades to kitchens everywhere, manifesting in countertops, cabinets, and cookware.
 In the 1970’s, orange was commonly paired with terra-cotta tiles, hanging plants, and exposed ceiling beams for that perfectly warm and groovy kitchen.